timzuntar/PhoreMic/README.md

 If a depletion beam is specified (for STED microscopy), first the appropriate beam and saturation intensities are calculated.
 The mean number of absorbed photons is then recomputed as the expected number to undergo *spontaneous* decay, based on equations from [[3]](#3).
 The rest of the process remains unchanged.
 Handling of STED is still provisional- for example, cross-sections for stimulated emission and vibrational relaxation rates need to be implemented on a per-species basis.

+###Results

-The below image shows the number of detected photons emitted by each of the 4500 fluorescing molecules with absorption and emission spectra corresponding to Alexa Fluor 488 (but some placeholder values) simultaneously illuminated by a 0.1 mW excitation beam (left) with a 1-micron waist and a 100 mW "donut-shaped" depletion beam (right).
+The below image shows the number of detected photons emitted by each of the 4500 fluorescing molecules with absorption and emission spectra corresponding to Alexa Fluor 488 (but some placeholder values) simultaneously illuminated by a 490 nm 0.1 mW excitation beam (left) with a 1-micron waist and a 592 nm 100 mW "donut-shaped" depletion beam (right).

 <p align="middle">
   <img src="https://github.com/timzuntar/PhoreMic/blob/main/readme_images/example_photon_map_N=4500.png?raw=true" width="350" />